 You already have a lot of equipment to carry, you may be quite a distance from your or their base room.
 It could really support some students if you could immediately outline the purpose and expectations of the session.
 What is happening and in what order.
 I would suggest this is the first thing you do before even getting changed.
 Many students with additional needs will have a specific style of schedule.
 It could be a simple written list or a laminated, Velcro backed board.
 Spending a few minutes in September getting familiar with these and planning how you can implement them could make the year’s PE and SEND sessions run much smoother.

-Getting Ready for PE
+Getting Ready for Physical Education Lessons

 Getting changed can be a huge barrier.
 There are so many potential areas for anxiety in this activity.
 I personally have seen students who long to take part in PE stalled at this point.
 Many students I have worked with will only tolerate a limited number of clothing types or styles.
 Is your policy dictating they wear very specific sports kits?
 Do they have the option of joggers instead of shorts or basic T-Shirts instead of collared polo shirts?
 It sounds minor but my students struggle to communicate these requirements.

 What may appear as non-compliance could actually be a student communicating they don’t like the feel of the kit.
 For some students the feel of certain materials can be intolerable even painful.
 Walking in football boots is a very different feeling to shoes or trainers.
 Students may need support with this or the chance to practice this skill before we introduce the ball.
 SEND PE lessons are all about planning.